xml94/Paper/self_supervised_learning.md

   * 2021 SiT Self-supervised vIsion Transformer
 * Key issues
   * How to define a good pre-task
+  * Self-supervised learning alone is far inferior to the supervised learning, but why?

  # Semi-supervised learning
 * Semi-supervised learning aims to use labeled data and unlabled data, different from only use labeled data or unlabeled data.